 The Selecting a Journal for Publication guide contains resources targeted for authors who are considering submitting a manuscript for peer review to a journal or have received an invitation to publish in a journal.
 Publishing in journals that are not reputable can diminish the credibility of your research, limit your career, and may result in little or no dissemination and uptake.
-If you publish clinical research, it is a waste of patient data and that data will be harder to find by others--clinical research should inform treatment outcomes and decisions.

 Reviewing a journal?
 Recommendations: